 19.3 Causes of Unemployment around the World

-Cyclical unemployment can be addressed by expansionary fiscal and monetary policy.
-The natural rate of unemployment can be harder to deal with, because it involves thinking carefully about the tradeoffs involved in laws that affect employment and hiring.
+We can address cyclical unemployment by expansionary fiscal and monetary policy.
+The natural rate of unemployment can be harder to solve, because it involves thinking carefully about the tradeoffs involved in laws that affect employment and hiring.
 Unemployment is understood differently in high-income countries compared to low- and middle-income countries.
-People in these countries are not “unemployed” in the sense that term is used in the United States and Europe, but neither are they employed in a regular wage-paying job.
+People in these countries are not “unemployed” in the sense that we use the term in the United States and Europe, but neither are they employed in a regular wage-paying job.
 While some may have regular wage-paying jobs, others are part of a barter economy.

 19.4 Causes of Inflation in Various Countries and Regions

 Most high-income economies have learned that their central banks can control inflation in the medium and the long term.
 In addition, they have learned that inflation has no long-term benefits but potentially substantial long-term costs if it distracts businesses from focusing on real productivity gains.
 However, smaller economies around the world may face more volatile inflation because their smaller economies can be unsettled by international movements of capital and goods.

 19.5 Balance of Trade Concerns